tarwn/lessthandot-hugo/blogs/content/posts/2011-11-30-anecdotes-about-sql-aka-post.md

 I was always more of a dev guy with only doing DBA work the last year or two.

-It’s not really about the product but about the people I meet in the process.
+It's not really about the product but about the people I meet in the process.

 Learning a product is always relatively easy.
 Meeting people too.

-But meeting cool people isn’t.</p>
+But meeting cool people isn't.</p>

 Mladen Prajdić ([@mladenprajdic][21]), [Blog][22]